jarib/anon-history/README.md

 ### Import to BigQuery table

-In the Google BigQuery UI, import `wikis.it.csv.gz` from Google Storage to a table called "wikis.it".
+In the Google BigQuery UI, import `wikis.it.csv.gz` from Google Storage to a table called `wikis.it`.

 ### Generate and execute query